intel/webapps-slider-puzzle/HACKING.md

     replacing them with references to a single minified script file and a single minified CSS file.

-    The expectation is that your application will only contain a single HTML file which loads other content via Ajax.
-It may not work well out of the box for applications composed of multiple standalone HTML files, each with their own html element etc.

-*   Install an SDK-specific version of the app (no minification or concatenation) with:
+*   Install a version of the app without minification or concatenation with:

         grunt sdk-install

+    This can be useful for debugging on a device.

 *   Build the files for the Chrome extension with: